By Deborah Goonan, Independent American Communities

 A guide for wannabe HOA community leaders (Satire/Humor)

-In mandatory association governed communities across the US, members now have the opportunity to elect a board of directors to democratically lead their neighborhoods.
+In mandatory HOA-governed communities across the US, members have the opportunity to elect a board of directors to democratically lead their neighborhoods.

 Technically, association members might not be electing their board, particularly if the developer still maintains an autocratic hold over the association, appointing all or a majority of its board members.
 But let’s ignore that inconvenient fact for the moment, and concentrate today’s blog on member controlled associations.

 How to choose the right HOA board candidates

 Because most owners and residents with voting interests are apathetic and stupid, it is critical for the incumbent board to choose candidates that are strong leaders who will take full control of the association.

 If your association does not have an official nominating committee, meet confidentially with your chosen candidates, and ask them to volunteer when the official election notice is mailed to all members.

 It’s a thankless job, so you want candidates who are motivated by power and control rather than the appreciation of malcontents and disgruntled homeowners.